 We are one school system educating more than 119,000 students in over 235 schools.
-More that 13,000 employees work together to provide learning as unique as every student.
+More than 13,000 employees work together to provide learning as unique as every student.

 Our work is guided by our Three-Year Education Plan , which connects each CBE employee to student success.
 We must create an environment where each student can become an engaged learner, prepared for success in life, work and future learning.